radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 All client subsystems should communicate with this local proxy, perhaps via an internal API, or over a loopback address.

 The benefit of this configuration is that there is one place in the client that arbitrates all RADIUS traffic.
-Subsystems that do not implement RadSec can both remain unaware of (D)TLS, and can leverage the benefits of (D)TLS.
+So long as the proxy implements RadSec, other subsystems that do not implement RadSec do not need to be updated to support it.
+They can instead leverage the functionality of the local proxy to leverage the benefits of (D)TLS.
 (D)TLS connections opened by the proxy can remain open for a long period of time, even when client subsystems are restarted.
 The proxy can be configured to do RADIUS/UDP to some servers and RadSec to others.